artonge/FLAP/README.md

 -   Use local docker images. **Warning**, it means that they will be built, which can take some time.
 -   Expose all services to localhost so you can access them directly.
 -   Bind the `core` and `manager` directories into their containers and change the start command so you can have live reload when editing local source files.

-## Todos

-For each services, you can look at their own README.md file to see what needs to be done.

--   [x] Dynamic setup script with custom domain name
--   [x] Auto generate SSL certs
--   [x] Install nextcloud
--   [x] Merge front
--   [x] RAID support
--   [ ] pip updates
--   [ ] limit access to setted domains

----

--   [x] Automatic build of arm docker images (https://gitlab.com/ulm0/gitlab-runner)
--   [x] fix sogo wait for postgres in start.sh
--   [x] remove mariadb and sefaile from submodule
--   [x] fix error 500 in upnp
--   [x] generate cert for each services or wildcard and root domain
--   [x] better manager cli
--   [x] generalized template generation
--   [x] move nginx conf in {service}/config ?
--   [ ] move docker-compose conf in {service}/docker-compose.yml ?
--   [ ] Handle cloud backups ?
-Or distributed backup accross FLAP boxes ?
--   [ ] Handle instant revival with cloud solution ?
--   [ ] Send mail to FLAP when one disk is out to send another one ?